ComputerFish/HackScope/README.md

-# So my car has an issue with the EVAP system
+# Hacking together a simple oscilloscope to fix my car